 Congratulations, Dr. Pho!

-July 31, 2017- Dr. Neda Laiteerapong and Dr. Elbert Huang have published a chapter in the 3rd edition of Diabetes in America.
+July 31, 2017- Neda Laiteerapong, MD, MS and Elbert Huang, MD, MPH have published a chapter in the 3rd edition of Diabetes in America.
 Their chapter, “Diabetes in Older Adults,” will become the leading reference for the geriatric diabetic population in the United States.

 Check it out here.
 Congratulations, Dr. Laiteerapong and Dr. Huang!